 The Constitution of Virginia gives the General Assembly responsibility for redistricting congressional and legislative districts.
 Any redistricting plan takes the form of a bill.
-Like any other piece of legislation in the General Assembly, it may be introduced by any member in either the House of Delegates or the Senate, it must be passed by both chambers, and it must be signed by the Governor to become law.
-Both the House and Senate have a Committee on Privileges and Elections which has jurisdiction over redistricting and other voting-related legislation.
+Like any other piece of legislation in the General Assembly, it may be introduced by any member in either the Senate of Virginia or the House of Delegates, it must be passed by both chambers, and it must be signed by the Governor to become law.
+Both the Senate and House have a Committee on Privileges and Elections which has jurisdiction over redistricting and other voting-related legislation.